airacommunity/AIRA-User-Guide/D. Getting Started with AIRA.md

 -   Enter the User ID and Password in the respected section.
 -   Click on the login button.

-**SSO Login:** Users can login once to access microsoft applications without needing to log in separately for each one.
+**SSO Login:** Allows users to access with a single set of microsoft application login credentials, simplifying the login experience while ensuring security and reducing the need for multiple passwords.
 -   Click on the SSO login Button
 -   Enter the Credentials in the respected fields.
 -   Click on the sign in.

-**Google Sign In - Under development.**

 ## Left Navigation Bar